 Our group had a little turnover in players in the middle, but our core group remained consistent throughout the entire campaign.
 Once we hit paragon tier, I noticed some disturbing trends in the group’s attitude toward NPCs that I knew would not enable them to survive the entirety of the paragon and epic tiers.

 About halfway through the paragon tier, and despite combined efforts from myself and a few of the players, some interventions and hard lessons, I concluded the party wouldn’t survive epic tier.
 Rather than ending abruptly, I sped up level advancement so we could see where the party’s actions would lead.

 It’s been almost a month since the end of the campaign, and I feel ambivalent.
 Proud obviously, it was the first campaign I’d ever taken from the start all the way to the finish.
 Though we sped things up in the end, there were prolonged periods with little advancement at both the beginning and in the middle.

 But now I’m not sure how I feel about starting anew.
-I’ve been doing a lot of creative work recently — designing character classes, analyzing play experience to run a better campaign in the future — but I don’t want to spoil the feeling of success.
+I’ve been doing a lot of creative work recently — designing character classes, analyzing play experience to run a better campaign in the future — I don’t want to spoil the feeling.